Broken Collarbone

 After surgery, physical therapy is essential to regain range of motion and prevent stiffness.
 Most people return to their regular activities within about three months.

-Broken Collarbone Recovery
+What is Broken Collarbone Recovery Like?

 Whether treated surgically or not, most patients experience full recovery with proper rehabilitation.
 Mild soreness and a small bump at the fracture site are common as the bone heals.